The 100 Most Livable Cities in the World

 Zagreb's economy is diverse and stable, which attracts expats looking to work and invest in Eastern Europe.

 If you want to live in Miami without living in Miami, head to Panama City, the capital of Panama.

 This Central American cosmopolis is a major trade and commerce hub, which should be expected given that the Panama canal connects the Atlantic and the Pacific.
 Its control of a major trade route fuel the Panamanian economy and brings in a lot of foreign investment.

 For expats and travelers, the city offers great nightlife and pretty urban beaches.
-Though petty crime is common, Panama is politically stable and the capital is not directly affected by the drug wars that plague other places in the region.
+Though petty crime is common, Panama is politically stable and the capital is not as affected by the drug wars that plague other places in the region.